HQ20/contracts/contracts/examples/dao/README.md

 5. Get ether dividends of funded `venture`, which are added to the `DAO` pool.

 6. Update your `account`.
 Retrieve your fair share of the pool ether.

+## VentureEth

+A hybrid mating of IssuanceEth and ERC20DividendableEth.

+### Description

+0. Initialize or inherit the contract.
+There are no parameters for the constructor.
+1. Use it as a regular `IssuanceEth`, whose `issuanceToken` is its own address.
+The dividendable qualities are disabled in this phase.
+2. After issuance, you can use the dividendable qualities for any ether sent to `increasePool`.